-The specific criteria for evaluating both the Literature Review and Research Proposal are attached.
 The outcome of the examination will be recorded as one of four possible outcomes:

 Comprehensive Examination Evaluation Criteria